AKASH2907/deep_learning_practice/README.md

-# deep-learning-with-keras
+# deep-learning-with-keras-and-pytorch
-keras implemetation of deep learning models
+## keras implementations

 **If the Jupyter notebook file is not loading, please load the notebook link on [NBViewer](https://nbviewer.jupyter.org/).
 It is the problem from Github side.**